Suchismita-Deb/Suchismita-Deb.github.io/content/post/Java/InterviewQuestion/Topic4.md

     </repository>
 </repositories>
 ```
-Plugin Management.
+**Plugin Management**.

 Configures and manages Maven plugins.
 This section centralizes plugin configurations.

 It defines plugin versions and settings so that they can be reused in the <build> section without redefining configurations each time.
 ```xml
 <pluginManagement>
     <plugins>